SNICScienceCloud/technical-training/introduction-to-ssc/README.md

 1. Create a volume of size 1GB.
 2. Attach your newly created volume to your instance.
-3. Access the volume and copy a file to the attached volume.
+3. Access the volume and copy a file to the attached volume (hint, you will need to format and mount the volume).
 4. Modify the size of the volume created in step 1.
-5. What is the name of the OpenStack service providing volumes?

 ### Questions:

+1. What is the name of the OpenStack service providing volumes?
-1. What is the technology used to provide volumes in OpenStack?
+2. What is the technology used to provide volumes in OpenStack?
 Is it RAID or LVM?
-2. What is LVM?
+3. What is LVM?
 Explain the advantage(s) of using LVM?
-3. Can one volume be attached to multiple instances or vice versa?
+4. Can one volume be attached to multiple instances or vice versa?
-4. Explain the main difference between Ephemeral Storage and Block-Storage.
+5. Explain the main difference between Ephemeral Storage and Block-Storage.
 What are the major use-cases for the different storage types?
-5. Does your VM have ephemeral storage?
+6. Does your VM have ephemeral storage?

-## Task-3: Network
+## Task 3: Network

 ### Questions:

 1. Explain the picture in the tab “Network Topology”
 2. What is the subnet used by the Tenant?